Fenntasy/blog/_posts/2016-06-22-takeaways-dot-security-2016.markdown

 ## Let's encrypt everywhere

 First huge takeaway, let's encrypt has now became a mean for https everywhere.
 They have issued more than a million certificates for more than 2,4 million domains.
 I need to get on that even if this blog is just html pages.
+Https everywhere is cleary in the tracks for the future.

 ## Multi factor auth